swirlai/swirl-search/README.md

 # 🔎 How Swirl Works

-Swirl adapts and distributes user queries to anything with a search API - search engines, databases, noSQL engines, cloud/SaaS services, data siloes, etc. And uses Large Language Models to re-rank the unified results *without* extracting or indexing *anything*.
+Swirl revolutionizes the way user queries are processed and optimized for diverse information sources.
+By seamlessly interfacing with a plethora of search APIs, including search engines, databases, noSQL engines, cloud/SaaS services, and isolated data silos, Swirl ensures a comprehensive and holistic approach to information retrieval.

+At its core, Swirl leverages the power of Large Language Models, representing the pinnacle of natural language processing, to dynamically re-rank the amalgamated results.
+This unique approach eliminates the need for extracting or indexing data, streamlining the search process and minimizing resource consumption.

 ![Swirl Diagram](https://github.com/swirlai/swirl-search/wiki/images/Animation_2.gif)